 The West London Free School aims to provide children with a classical liberal education – one that is centred around the best and most important work in the humanities and the sciences.
-By giving all of our pupils this firm foundation, we expect them to pass at least eight academically rigorous GCSEs and go on to study at leading universities.
+One leaving school, we hope to have given our pupils an understanding of the world they inhabit, and the ability to participate in the great conversations that have been animating humankind for thousands of years.
+By giving all our pupils firm foundation, we expect them to pass at least eight academically rigorous GCSEs and go on to study at leading universities.
 The West London Free School is also a music specialist school.

 Key Stage 3 (Years 7, 8 and 9)

 For the first three years at the school, pupils will follow a broad and challenging academic programme that closely follows the National Curriculum in Key Stage 3.
 Alongside English, maths and the sciences, every Year 7 pupil will study Latin and ancient history during classics lessons.
-History lessons focus on the traumatic and inspiring past events that have shaped the British Isles – delivered in chronological order from the fall of the Roman empire to the 20th century.
+History lessons focus on the events that have shaped the British Isles and the wider world, delivered in chronological order from the Anglo-Saxons to the 20th century.
 In geography lessons, pupils focus on the processes that shape the natural world, while divinity teaches the origins and beliefs of the world’s main faiths.
 All pupils will have the opportunity to study a modern language (either French or Spanish), develop their creative flair in art and music and enjoy a healthy competitiveness in games and PE.

-To see, in detail, the content covered at Key Stage 3, please see our Programme of Study here.
+To see the content covered at Key Stage 3, please see the Curriculum Booklet 2022-23.

 Key Stage 4 (Years 10 and 11)

 Every pupil in Year 10 and 11 will study the core set of subjects that underpin a classical liberal education: English language and literature, mathematics and science (the last of which is worth either two or three GCSEs, depending on the depth of study).
 Most pupils will also study at least one ancient or modern foreign language plus history or geography.
-Further GCSE options include art, classical civilisation, computer science, music and PE.
+Further GCSE options include art, classical civilisation, music, divinity and PE.

 There is a full guide to the GCSE options offered at the West London Free School in the brochure GCSEs – Passport to the Future

 At the West London Free School we value the diverse ethnic backgrounds of all our pupils, our families and our staff.
-We are aware of the Department for Education’s requirement “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs”.
+We embrace the Department for Education’s requirement “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs”.
 These values are part of our school culture.
-Pupils study religious and philosophical viewpoints in divinity while learning how key historical events have shaped different perspectives of Britain in history.
+Pupils study religious and philosophical viewpoints in divinity while learning how key historical events have shaped the values that are found in Britain today.
 Through collective reflection in assemblies and teaching within our Great Conversations programme, the fundamental British values of democracy are regularly reinforced.